Course Details

 - Do you feel lost in knowing how to progress from small individual behaviors to actually prepping for a trial?

-- Are you newer to obedience and have a bunch of skills with props, but aren't sure how to progress it to look like actual heeling?
+- Do you have a bunch of skills with props, but aren't sure how to progress it to look like actual heeling, fronts, or an exam?

 - Do you need some accountability in pulling in all the stuff you've learned in different classes together?